Snake Tattoo Meaning

 Since most of these tattoos show these two animals in a battle, perhaps a battle for dominance, this tattoo could symbolize the battle to fight sin within oneself.

 It is a constant fight to keep evil away, and these two fighting show that peace and love is that answer, and sin can creep up at any moment to get you when you least expect it.

 They can be feminine or masculine, making them a versatile tattoo image.

 Also, their bodies can be morphed into many different shapes which helps create meaning and make beautiful images.

-Not to mention their faces, which have a long tongue and fierce fangs which bring a lot of character to a tattoo.
+Not to mention their faces, which have a long tongue and fangs, bring a lot of character to a tattoo.

-Snakes may be scary to some people and are often viewed as evil or dangerous, but as we’ve proved they can make for a meaningful tattoo that means more than simple danger or fear.
+Snakes may be scary to some people and are often viewed as intimidating, but as we’ve proved they can make for a meaningful tattoo that means more than that.

 Snake tattoos have a lot of symbolism for many cultures and can be created in some excellent designs, providing a lot of designs to choose from.